ulmekenkozybaeva/ulmekenkozybaeva/README.md

 I'm Junior Back-End Developer.
 -------------------------------

 I am currently actively looking for a job as a python developer.
 I have knowledge and skills in Python, Django and DRF.
 I am also familiar with FastApi, SQLAlchemy and MySQL.
-I also have basic front-end development skills, knowledge of HTML, CSS, JavaScript and React.
+In addition, I have basic front-end development skills (knowledge of HTML, CSS, JavaScript and React).

 You can contact me at [ulmekenkozybaeva2710@gmail.com]